PhaserEditor2D/PhaserEditor/docs/v2/first-steps.rst

 Switching projects
 ------------------

-Phaser Editor allows to to work with many projects at the same time ---it is a feature inherited from the Eclipse IDE-- however, in Phaser game development you don't create references between projects, so we decided to use the **Active project** concept.
+Phaser Editor allows to work with many projects at the same time ---it is a feature inherited from the Eclipse IDE-- however, in Phaser game development you don't create references between projects, so we decided to use the **Active project** concept.
 This means that you are going to say to the IDE what's the project you are working on and the UI will show only the content and commands related to that project.

 You can select the **active project** at any time switching to the `Start <workbench.html#start-perspective>`_ perspective or launching the **Open Project Dialog** (``Ctrl+Alt+P`` or right-click on the **Start** button).